 "Yeah I remember."

 "Well, I asked her about you.
-I guess she knows you better than I do, because she pointed me in the direction of that 'spot'.
+I guess she knows you pretty well, because she pointed me in the direction of that 'spot'.
 I went there later on in the night, and just happened to be there when you came along."

-Jaycob was surprised that Jessika, out of all people, was the one to bring Tallie into his arms.
+Jaycob was surprised that Jessika, out of all people, was the one to bring them together.
 He immediately felt bad about arguing with her back on D'Qar, and yelling at her for wanting him to fall back during the evacuation.
 He wished he had treated her better, being the only true friend, other than Poe, he's really ever had.
 Tallie cut in,

 "But, I'm glad she did."

-She positioned herself over him, his lap in between her thighs, face-to-face.
-Looking up at her, Jaycob said,
+She positioned herself over him, his lap in between her thighs, looking directly at him.
+Looking back up at her, Jaycob said,

 This time, Tallie initiated the kiss while Jaycob lay motionless.
 He kissed her back just as intently as before, making sure to savor every second, propping himself on his elbows to provide some support.
 Tallie undid her bun, letting her long hair flow down her shoulders and onto his face.
 There wasn't much Jaycob could do since he was already as comfortable as he could be.
 Periodically the two would stop kissing each other to get some air back into their lungs, but would continue right afterward.
 Slowly, Tallie started to take off her flight suit, letting the sleeves fall to her sides, revealing the white tank top underneath.
 Jaycob pulled her in closer, kissing her neck and progressing downward, Tallie replying with rapid and excited breaths.
 In that moment, being with her, he was the happiest man alive.
 In between kisses, Jaycob whispered,